 Queen's wreath (Petrea Volubilis)

-Last year my husband built an arbor (tutorial coming later) for the Queen’s Wreath plant.
+Last year my husband built an arbor for the Queen’s Wreath plant.
+You can check out the tutorial HERE.
 It has steadily been climbing the arbor and the plan is to grow a beautiful vine that will adorn the west side of our house, providing a picturesque view from our porch.
-I will share more pictures of the entire vine once I get it nice and full.

 Red Penta (Penta lanceolata)